Types of Leave

 Where a Librarian has been on sick leave, long-term disability, maternity, parental, or adoption leave, compassionate leave, compassionate leave without salary, or special leave for a period of four months or more, the period of review for awarding a CPI and MIs is extended by one year.

-Where a Member has been on leave without salary, the period of review for awarding a CPI and MIs will not be adjusted and will be the same as provided in Section 19.29.1 of the Collective Agreement.
+Where a Member has been on leave without salary, the period of review for awarding a CPI and MIs will not be adjusted and will be the same as provided in the Collective Agreement.

 Reappointment and Tenure